Department of Design and Construction311Search all NYC.gov websites

 Our contracts are awarded through an open and transparent process

 DDC’s construction contracts are handled through an open competitive bid process, as well as pre- qualified lists (PQL).
-Listed here are currently advertised projects with bid opening dates within the next few weeks.
-The page also includes detailed instructions on how to download bid documents, preliminary bid results, and awarded construction contracts.
+Visit PASSPort to see upcoming bid opening dates and awarded construction contracts.
+For recent preliminary bid results and to download contract documents visit here.

-Design-Build is a new way to work with DDC.
-Design-Build allows DDC to award contracts to a single entity, which may include one or more firms, that will be responsible to the City for both design and construction.
+Alternative Delivery is a new way to work with DDC.
+Alternative Delivery allows DDC to award design and construction contracts in two ways: in Design-Build, a single entity, which may include one or more firms, is responsible for both design and construction, or in CM-Build, the City holds a design contract and onboards a construction manager that holds the construction contracts.

 Applying for a pre-qualified list may provide additional opportunities.
 Pre-qualified lists (PQLs) allow the agency to evaluate vendors for the provision of particular categories of goods, services, construction or construction-related services (including subcategories) before issuing a solicitation for a specific contract.
-You can apply to be on a PQL by responding to the Request for Qualifications (RFQs) found here.
+You can apply to be on a PQL by responding to the Request for Qualifications (RFQs) posted to PASSPort.

 DDC uses open Requests for Proposals (RFPs) for most of our design and construction management contracts.
 RFPs are open to all interested firms.
-Notices of these RFPs are published in The City Record and online.
-Specific notifications also are made available to firms on the City’s centralized vendor lists.
-We encourage all interested firms to become a centralized vendor by completing the NYC- FMS Vendor Enrollment Application.
+Notices of these RFPs are published in The City Record and PASSPort.
+We encourage all interested firms to register on New York City's online procurement platform, PASSPort.

 Connect directly with the prime vendors that hold DDC contracts

 Work with prime contractors.
 Once a contract is awarded, you can reach out directly to the awarded contractor with a list of services you provide to see if the prime vendor would be interested in utilizing you as an M/WBE.
-All recently awarded construction contracts are listed here.
-If you would like to learn who won a specific contract no longer listed on our webpage, you will need to submit a Freedom of Information Law (FOIL) request.
+All recently awarded construction contracts can be found on the City Record and PASSPort.
+Alternatively, to learn who won a specific contract, you can submit a Freedom of Information Law (FOIL) request.
 Before the contract is awarded, you can contact potential prime contractors and consultants for subcontracting opportunities.
 On DDC’s Bid/RFP pages, review the Plan Holders/RFP Holders list to see which firms have obtained a copy of the Bid/RFP (you can identify the large firms that have shown interest in the Bid/RFP).

 For more information about subcontracting with New York City, visit the Small Business Services Subcontractors Resource Guide.